 Policy 1.2.3: Vacant and underutilized parcels in and around the City's traditional neighborhoods can be excellent locations for redevelopment that adds housing, shopping, employment, entertainment, and recreational options for nearby residents and transit patrons.
-Redevelopment of such sites should mesh with the scale and character of these existing neighborhoods rather than imposing a suburban or high-rise model on traditional neighborhoods.
-The City's zoning and development regulations should be modified accordingly.
-Additional infill incentives should be considered by the City.
+Redevelopment of such sites must mesh with the scale and character of these existing neighborhoods rather than imposing a suburban or high-rise model on traditional neighborhoods.
+The City's zoning and development regulations will be modified accordingly.
+Additional infill incentives will be provided by the City.